 As this is a more specialist type of mortgage, our experts can ensure you’re getting the most from your HMO mortgage.

 Bridging loans are generally used by borrowers who are purchasing a property and require the additional finance to ‘bridge’ the gap between their current finances and the amount needed to pay for the newly bought property.

-Always do your homework before taking a bridging loan, as they can often have hefty hidden charges.
+Always do your research before taking a bridging loan, as they often have hefty hidden charges.
 FCA-regulated advisors are obliged to only recommend a bridge if it is appropriate for you and your particular circumstances.
-All of our expert advisors are FCA regulated and can inform you whether or not a bridging loan is viable for you.
+Our advisors are FCA regulated and can inform you whether or not a bridging loan is viable for you.

 Commercial finance can come in many different shapes and sizes.
 To find the exact type of finance required, you’d need to speak to an advisor to understand your requirements.
 Our specialists can also advise on business loans in addition to an array of financial products for companies.
 A mortgage for a hotel, for instance, can involve a number of commercial products as opposed to a single commercial mortgage.